pytchlang/pytch-vm/doc/source/user/stage.rst

 round to the start as if in a circle.
 You can use a negative number as ``n_steps`` to move to an *earlier* backdrop; for example, ``self.next_backdrop(-1)`` will change to the *previous* backdrop.

+.. attribute:: self.backdrop_number

+The *zero-based* number of the currently-shown backdrop.
+So if the Stage is currently showing its first backdrop, ``backdrop_number`` will be 0; if it's currently showing its second backdrop, ``backdrop_number`` will be 1; and so on.

+.. attribute:: self.backdrop_name

+The name of the currently-shown backdrop.